RedisGrafana/RedisGrafana/docs/quickstart.md

 ??? important "Permissions"

-    Redis Data Source binaries should have executable permissions for Grafana to be able to execute it.
+    Redis Data Source binaries should have executable permissions for Grafana to execute them.

     --8<-- "includes/redis-datasource/binaries.md"